 - Easy disbursement of education loan: Unlike nationalized banks, NBFCs never ask for details on how the loan amount is going to be used.
 They will immediately disburse the loan amount.

-- Less Paperwork: Most candidates who need to avail unsecured education loan approach NBFCs.
+- Less Paperwork: Most candidates who need to avail unsecured education loans approach NBFCs.
 As there is no collateral involved, there is minimal paperwork involved.

-- Loan Margin: Usually, NBFCs do not have a loan margin on the total loan amount.
+- No Loan Margin: NBFCs do not impose any loan margin on the total loan amount.
 Hence, the candidates do not have to provide proof of any funds.
 This system has been adopted by nationalized banks too.

 Why apply through WeMakeScholars?

-- You get a 0.5% discount in the rate of interest when you process via WeMakeScholars.
+You get a 0.5% discount in the rate of interest when you process your unsecured education loans via WeMakeScholars.
 Our financial officers will also negotiate the loan terms on your behalf.
 Many of our students have received their unsecured education loan at reduced interest rates.
 You can get an idea about the same when you go through various testimonials written by students, who sanctioned their education loan through us.